 There needs to be some demand for your products in the first place for this all to be really useful.
 Much like when Apple launches a new phone or tablet, the demand for its products is already there.
 The limited amount of Apple products at launch simply intensifies the demand and desirability.

 You don’t want to come across as if you’re pressuring your customers.
 The primary function of perceived scarcity in your business is to encourage procrastinators to make a decision, not to force people to buy things they don’t want.
 A consequence of creating scarcity, when used improperly, is that it can create buyer’s remorse.

 If customers make a purchase they were pressured into, it can cause them to regret their purchase, want a refund, and feel differently about your business.

 If scarcity makes sense for your store, consider applying one example to your business.
-Even a small change, such as how you describe the quantity left for a product, can have a big change on conversions.
-If you have any questions on how to create perceived scarcity and urgency, or you’d like to share how it’s worked for you, feel free to comment below.
-I engage and respond with everyone.
+Even a small change, such as how you describe the quantity left for a product, can have a big change on conversion rates.